Poison rodent baits and a conscientious method for vole control

 Of course, we recommend our Vole Control Bait Station System for the most efficient, effective and safest application of Kaput Vole Bait.
 With the bait station system, you not only keep bait safe from non-target animals, but you are instructed to replenish the stations on a schedule to conserve bait, thereby using less over time, and allowing the bait time to be effective on all the voles in the nest/colony.
 The design of the system along with the use of Kaput Vole Bait's seed and granular formulation that is easily manipulated by voles encourages their natural instinctual activity of taking food back to the nest for consumption by the entire vole colony.
 Note: block-style baits do not allow this type activity so they are less likely to eradicate the variety of ages of voles in an entire colony.

 Just as homeowners don't want to be overrun with destructive voles in the landscape, certainly, Californians don't want to be over-run with disease carrying rats.
-Concern for wildlife has brought interest in a ban on the more toxic second generation poisons in California and there is speculation that if this ban ever passed it might lead to some extreme problems with rodent control in the state.
-Certainly an out-right ban on all anti-coagulants to include first-generation anti-coagulants such as Warfarin would be foolish and hopefully this won't come to light in California or anywhere in the US.
-We do know that for vole control, Kaput Rat, Mouse and Vole Bait is the safest and best choice of baits used along with the Vole Control Bait Station System!
+For Californians, concern for wildlife has brought a ban on the more toxic second generation anti-coagulants and now the ban includes first-generation anti-coagulants such as Warfarin which is the active ingredient in the Kaput bait we sell.
+Time will tell if rodent control in California is negatively impacted by the new ban on the least toxic bait on the market.
+We will continue to sell to all other states.
+If you have a vole infestation, we can assure you that for the control of voles, Kaput Rat, Mouse and Vole Bait is the safest and best choice of baits when used along with the Vole Control Bait Station System!

 Category: